Dynamic Payouts

 Country Code Macro

-There is an automatic translation for each campaign, based on the language of the device and country code.
-For example, if geo=US, the description in English, but the device language=ES, then the campaign and description appear in Spanish (or other language).
+Campaigns automatically translate based on the device's language and country code.
+For example, if geo=US (country code) and lanuage=ES (device language), the campaign and its description appear in Spanish (or the relevant language).

 Back to Top ⇧